rogsme/yams.media/content/config/plex.md

 In your browser, go to [http://{your-ip-address}:32400/web]() and you'll see Plex's setup page.
 Click "Got it!" to get started.

+**Important Note:** Unlike other YAMS services, Plex requires the "/web" path after the port number.
+If you just go to port 32400 without "/web", you'll see an XML file instead of the web interface.

 [![plex-1](/pics/plex-1.png)](/pics/plex-1.png)

 After logging in, you'll see a "Plex Pass" modal.
 You can close that for now - we'll get to the good stuff!